jdcloudcom/en/documentation/Elastic-Compute/Cloud-Disk-Service/Getting-Started/Cloud-Disk/CDS-Monitoring.md

 4. Monitoring chart: a line chart display is provided currently for monitoring data within latest 30 days.
 The minimum cycle for sampled data is 1 minute.

-For more details, please refer to [Cloud Monitor](https://www.jdcloud.com/help/detail/94/isCatalog/1)Help Center.
+For more details, please refer to [Monitoring](https://www.jdcloud.com/help/detail/94/isCatalog/1)Help Center.